EasyHax/EasySharp/README.md

 ## Installation

-1. Compile
+1. Compile in release
-2. Put in the same folder :
-  - EasyHook.dll
-  - EasyLoad32.dll
-  - EasyHook32.dll
-  - EasySharp.dll
-  - EasySharp_Injector.exe
+2. Navigate to {ProjectRoot}/Release/
 3. Run the injector

 ## Use the preset